Warning: Disconnect power before servicing.

 How often should I clean the Roomba side brush to prevent BR02D0?

-Can Roomba run without the side brush?
+Can Roomba run without the side brush installed?

 Related Irobot Robotvacuum Error Codes